Waifume/theoplayer-verizon-media-node-js/README.md

 3. Run `node server.js` in your terminal to start the local web server.
 4. Replace the configured THEOplayer SDK with your own THEOplayer SDK.

+The tutorial at [https://youtu.be/AkkJr1ZszJc](https://youtu.be/AkkJr1ZszJc) talks you through the first three steps.

 # Usage

 Once the installation is complete, and your local web server is running,